carljmosca/propertyvalues/README.md

 ## Handing input

 Using `dart:html`, this template simply finds the necessary input fields via `querySelector` and binds to their keyUp events.
-Look inside `lub/reverser.dart` for an example.

 However, a real app framework will offer robust data binding.